 Topical fluoride.When we say topical it suggests that relating or applied on to a district of the body.
 This is the fluoride in our toothpaste, gels, and rinses.
 These are placed directly onto the teeth.

 Systemic fluoride.
 Systemic fluoride gets ingested to the body.
-It can be ingested through fluoridated water, fluoride containing food or prescription supplements from dentists.
-It gets incorporated to developing tooth buds in children, therefore, the teeth can be more resistant to tooth decay.
+It will be eaten through fluoridated water, fluoride containing food or prescription supplements from dentists.
+It gets incorporated into developing tooth buds in children, therefore, the teeth can be more resistant to tooth decay.

 The importance of fluoride

 It has been said that fluoride is beneficial to everyone’s (including children) oral health.

 It is because the fluorine mineral helps prevent cavities by protecting the enamel from acidity due to the plaque build-up.

 This is possible by its ability to remineralize our tooth’s top layer which is the enamel.

 Each day, minerals are lost from enamel by acid.
 The fluoride content found in foods we consume and water we intake redeposits the enamel layer.